genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 ### Link samples to study

-You can link samples to study using the integration endpoint **POST /api/v1/as-curator/integration/link/sample/group/{sourceId}/to/study/{targetId}**, specifying the accessions of the pair of objects to be linked.
-The following call will link samples that we imported in the previous step (with accession GSF1283530) to the study (with accession GSF1283528):
+You can link samples to study using the integration endpoint **POST /api/v1/as-curator/integration/link/sample/group/{sourceId}/to/study/{targetId}**, specifying the accessions of the study and the accession of the sample group.
+This will link all samples from the imported file to the study.
+The following call will link samples that we imported in the previous step (with accession GSF1283530) to the study
+(with accession GSF1283528):

 ```default